LanguageXange/SlidesDemo/README.md

-# create a stunning site with webslides
+# how to use Webslides